nguyenduchuy97/CS50x/project/README.md

 #### Usage
 ##### Hashing a Message
-!
+!!!
 You should move in the directory where hasher is locating to execute the syntax command as instruction below.
 To hash a message using the `SHA-256` algorithm:`./hasher sha256 "Hello, world!"`<br>

 ##### Hashing a File
-!
+!!!
 You should move in the directory where hasher is locating to execute the syntax command as instruction below.
 To hash a message using the `SHA-256` algorithm:`./hasher sha256 path/to/your/file.txt`<br>

-To hash a file using the `SHA-256` algorithm with one of these commands:
-To hash a message using the `SHA-256` algorithm:`python hasher sha256 -f path/to/your/file.txt`<br>
-If you are using Unix-like you can do as following:<br>
-Add executable permission for `hasher` with command: `chmod +x hasher`<br>
-Then you can execute the program without preceeding python: `hasher sha256 -f path/to/your/file.txt"`

-##### Getting Help
-To display the help message and see all available options:
-`python hasher -h` or `hasher -h`

 #### My words
 This is an extended hashing program I build for my own and also for you all.
 It is a powerful and flexible tool for generating cryptographic hashes.
 By combining the capabilities of `hashlib` and `pycryptodome`, it has extensive algorithm support.
 Its command-line interface ensures ease of use in various environments, making it a valuable tool for us.
 This project demonstrates careful consideration of users needs and efficient handling of different data types, from short messages to large files.